luisfidelis/payroll-manager/README.md

 * The Oracle responsible for updating token exchange rates is just illustrative.
 Solutions such as Oraclize can be used for integrating the Smart Contract with a real-world API and fetch token rates correctly.

+* Solidity tests will be necessary in the future, when considering functions with non-trivial returns.
+This is a limit of JavaScript tests.

+* The solution was built to distribute employee's salary in ERC20 Tokens: partially in EUR and other tokens, completaly in EUR or in other tokens.
+The possibility for including ETHER in the distribution would be great.